snowplow/snowplow/3-etl/emr-etl-runner/README.md

     $ git clone git://github.com/snowplow/snowplow.git

-Next install the SnowPlow::ETL gem on your system:
+Next install the gem on your system:

     $ cd snowplow/3-etl/emr-etl-runner
-    $ gem build snowplow-etl.gemspec
+    $ gem build snowplow-emr-etl-runner.gemspec
-    $ sudo gem install snowplow-etl-0.0.1.gem
+    $ sudo gem install snowplow-emr-etl-runner-0.0.1.gem
     $ bundle install

 Finally, test that the gem was installed successfully:

-    $ bundle exec snowplow-etl --version
+    $ bundle exec snowplow-emr-etl-runner --version
-    snowplow-etl 0.0.1
+    snowplow-emr-etl-runner 0.0.1

 Note that the `bundle exec` command will only work when you are inside the `emr-etl-runner` folder.

 That's it!
-Next, head over to the [Deploying the EMR-ETL-Runner] [deploying-emr-etl-runner] guide for help on configuring and running your local copy of EmrEtlRunner.
+Next, head over to the [Deploying the EMR ETL Runner] [deploying-emr-etl-runner] guide for help on configuring and running your local copy of EmrEtlRunner.

 Happy hacking!